rismayuliantii/rismayuliantii/README.md

-# Hi there, I'm Risma Yulianti - aka [rismayuliantii](https://www.youtube.com/channel/UC22xix7qvwpYWnSQ5QEYtAQ) 👋
+# Hi there, I'm Risma Yulianti - aka [rismayuliantii]👋
 ## About me:
-- 🔭 I’m currently working as Cyber Security
+- 🌱 I’m currently a student majoring in Telecommunication System
-- 🌱 I’m currently learning Python and Javascript
+- 🔭 I’m currently an independent student on Artificial Intelligence
-- 👯 I’m looking to collaborate as Data Automation and Analyst
-- 🤔 I’m looking for suggest for Rust Project Ideas
 - 💬 Ask me about anything
 - 📫 How to reach me: rismayulianti195@gmail.com